Eligibility and Costs

 Students on the Stockton campus registered for 9 units or more or living on campus are charged a $120.00 Cowell Wellness Center fee for each semester.
 During the summer students enrolled in 1 or more units are charged $40.00 each summer session.

-All students on the San Francisco campus are charged a health fee of $60 per quarter.
+All students on the San Francisco campus are charged a Cowell Wellness fee of $60 per quarter.

-Students on the Sacramento campus will not be automatically charged the Cowell Wellness Center fee.
+Students on the Sacramento campus will and are law students will not be automatically charged the Cowell Wellness Center fee.
 However, if the student would like to use Pacific Health Services or Counseling Services the Cowell Wellness Center fee must be paid prior to any services being rendered.
 The fee can be charged to the student account by contacting Pacific Health Services at 209.946.2315 extension 1.
 For Health Services only, students may also elect to pay an access fee of $20 per visit.

 We offer services to students who have paid the Cowell Wellness Center fee and are enrolled at any of Pacific's campuses.
 The fee waives the office visit co-payment for all students, regardless of the type of health insurance carried.
 Further costs are generated with the purchase of medication, diagnostic testing, or referrals to off-campus health providers.
 You can elect to pay for services at the time of visit or, when applicable, bill your health insurance company for certain lab work.